mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Quick Layer select
 ~~~~~~~~~~~~~~~~~~

 If you hold :kbd:`R` and press a spot on your drawing, Krita will select the layer underneath the cursor.
-Really useful when dealing with a large amount of layers.
+Really useful when dealing with a large number of layers.

 Color Management
 ~~~~~~~~~~~~~~~~